• Home

 The War of 1812 in Miami County

-Historians often overlook the role of men that lived on the frontier borders during the war; focusing on better documented scenarios.
+Historians often overlook the role of men that lived on the frontier borders during the War if 1812; focusing on better documented scenarios.
 Miami County was formed in 1807, and was only five years old when the War of 1812 began.

 State law required that all men from ages 18-45 serve in the Militia.
 The Miami Militia had been functional since 1809 and belonged to the First Division of the Ohio Militia.
 In 1813, Miami became part of the Fifth Division, along with Greene, Montgomery, Champaign, Preble, and Darke Counties.